Code Optimization for Framer Website Performance

 Maintaining Clean, Modular Code

-Organising Scripts by Feature
+Organizing Scripts by Feature

-Best practices for script organisation:
+Best practices for script organization:

 • Group related functions together-e.g., all form validation scripts in one file, all animation scripts in another.